hardening-kubernetes/from-scratch/docs/l1-api-tls.md

 ip-10-1-0-12   Ready     <none>    16d       v1.9.2
 ```

 Fantastic!
 From outside the cluster, we only allow SSH (`tcp/22`) and client-certificates are now need to access the Kubernetes API Server over TLS (`tcp/6443`).
 All sorts of attacks are now thwarted—and we're done, right?

-Not quite.
+Well, depending on the workload, it "might" be sufficient.
+Speaking of workloads, we should deploy some applications to this cluster to make it actually do something useful.

 [Back](/README.md#level-1-hardening)